michalmonday/marks.py/README.md

 ### Calculating whole degree mark
 In example below it is assumed that second year of a degree was worth 40%, 3rd year was worth 60% and that there were 8 modules in the 3rd year.
+It is also assumed that the 1st year doesn't count towards the overall degree mark.

 ```python
 SECOND_YEAR_WEIGHT = 40